kingparra/hpfp/15_-_monoid_semigroup/notes.rst

 .. include:: exercises/15.10.1_-_optional_monoid.rst

-.. $ # -ity "condition or quality of being ____"
+.. -ity "condition or quality of being ____"
-.. $ # plectere (latin) "to weave, braid, twine, entwine", from PIE pl
+.. plectere (latin) "to weave, braid, twine, entwine", from PIE plek-to- "to plait"
-.. ek-to- "to plait"
-.. $ # plait - A braid of material (such as hair or straw).
+.. plait - A braid of material (such as hair or straw).

 15.10.4 The problem of orphan instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An orphan instance is when an instance is defined for a datatype and typeclass, but not in the same module as either the declaration of the typeclass or the datatype.
+An orphan instance is when an instance is defined for a datatype and typeclass, but not in the same module as either the typeclass or datatype declaration.

 This can lead to situations where there are multiple conflicting instances for the typeclass/type pair.
 Even if you haven't imported conflicting instances, if they exist at all it is no longer safe to assume you know what class methods will do anymore.

 Avoid this; It's bad juju, and GHC will warn you when it happens.
 If you don't own the typeclass or the datatype,